needle-mirror/com.unity.xr.arfoundation/Documentation~/samples/features/camera.md

 ### Human depth and stencil texture requirements

 Human depth and human stencil textures are currently available on ARKit using devices with iOS 13 or newer.

+<a id="gpu-images"></a>

+## GPU images scene

+The `GPU Images` scene shows how to acquire and manipulate camera images obtained from Meta Quest headsets on the GPU.
+GPU images provide zero-copy access to camera data, making them ideal for real-time rendering, shader processing, and GPU-based computer vision operations.

+### Requirements

+To use the GPU images scene, you must set your graphics API to Vulkan as outlined in [Vulkan Graphics API](xref:meta-openxr-graphics-settings) (OpenXR Meta).

 <a id="basic-light"></a>